DisneyAladdin/CHECK-THE-ITEM/README.md

 To monitor items you want and if the item exists or changes its price lower than before, notify by E-mail and noticeing function on Macbook.

-So, you can accept the notice while outing and get item you want.
+So, you can accept the notice soon while outing and get item you want.

 # Licence